-10. The highest ground is 145 m AOD in the north-east and the land falls generally to the south and west, to a minimum height of 133 m AOD in the south of the site.
+10. The site lies on an undulating plateau.
+The highest ground is approximately 160 m AOD in the north and the land falls generally to the south and west, to a minimum height of approximately 129 m AOD in the west of the site.
 All gradients are less than 7° and therefore do not impose any limitation on the quality of the agricultural land.